MaxDeveloper16/markdown-portfolio/_includes/04-lists.md

-# My to do list
+# This is my favorite thing
 1. Learn Git and GitHub :tada:
-2. Swimming in the pool
+2. Swimming
-3. Prepare my dinner
+3. Cooking
-      1. Go to supermarket
-      2. Cookking